Sailboat Charter Vacation

 Bozburun.
 This charming village eighteen miles from

-meager evidence of ancient history now gathered in the village square provides no clue, it is likely
+Thymnus, the meager evidence of ancient history now gathered in the village square provides little

 Loryma.
 A maritime settlement fourteen miles from

-than 90 triremes, the fleet beached at night along the stretch of sand running from Coban Ali's
+battle fought nearby.
+Numbering more than 90 triremes, the fleet beached at night along the stretch of sand

-Restaurant to beyond the lower acropolis.
-The seafood at Coban Ali's, by the way, can be surprisingly good.
+running from the Sailors House to beyond the lower acropolis.
+The seafood at the Sailors House, by the way, can be surprisingly good.
 And so

 can be the swimming.